-From the matters communicated with those charged with governance, we determine those matters that were of expressing our opinion on whether the Parent Company most significance in the audit of the consolidated financial has adequate internal financial controls system in place statements of the current period and are therefore the key audit matters.
-We describe these matters in our auditors' report unless law or regulation precludes public disclosure Evaluate the appropriateness of accounting policies about the matter or when, in extremely rare circumstances, used and the reasonableness of accounting estimates we determine that a matter should not be communicated in our report because the adverse consequences of doing so would reasonably be expected to outweigh the public interest benefits of such communication.
+From the matters communicated with those charged with governance, we determine those matters that were of most significance in the audit of the consolidated financial statements of the current period and are therefore the key audit matters.
+We describe these matters in our auditors' report unless law or regulation precludes public disclosure about the matter or when, in extremely rare circumstances, we determine that a matter should not be communicated in our report because the adverse consequences of doing so would reasonably be expected to outweigh the public interest benefits of such communication.